CloudLabs-MOC/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_09a-Implement_Web_Apps.md

 In this lab, you will learn to create and configure Azure Web Apps to host websites, including setting the runtime stack and application settings.

+## Estimated timing: 20 minutes

+## Lab scenario

+Your organization is interested in Azure Web apps for hosting your company websites.
+The websites are currently hosted in an on-premises data center.
+The websites are running on Windows servers using the PHP runtime stack.
+The hardware is nearing end-of-life and will soon need to be replaced.
+Your organization wants to avoid new hardware costs by using Azure to host the websites.

 ## Interactive lab simulations

 There are interactive lab simulations that you might find useful for this topic.
 The simulation lets you to click through a similar scenario at your own pace.
 There are differences between the interactive simulation and this lab, but many of the core concepts are the same.
 An Azure subscription is not required.